jessemonroy650/top-phonegap-mistakes/browser-platform.md

 ### <a name=plugins>Plugins</a> ###

+The state of third-party plugins with `browser platform` is unknown, as of the *last update*.
+However, some improvements are noted in *cordova-lib* for their availability.

  plugin             | supported | date supported     |  issues reported
 --------------------|-----------|--------------------|-----------------
 battery             |    yes    | August 13th, 2015  |